landlab/landlab/docs/model_grid.rst

 			g = mg.calculate_gradients_at_active_links(z)
 			qs = -kd*g

 In order to calculate new elevation values, the first quantity we need to know is the gradient (slope) values between all the node pairs.
-We can calculate this in a single line of code using ModelGrid's ``calculate_gradients_at_active_links`` method.
+We can calculate this in a single line of code using ModelGrid's ``calculate_gradients_at_active_links()`` method.
 This method takes a single argument: a 1D numpy array of scalar values associated with nodes.
 The length of this array must be the same as the number of nodes in the grid.
 The method calculates the gradients in ``z`` between each pair of nodes.
-It returns a 1D numpy array, ``g`` (for gradient), the size of which is the same as the number of active links in the grid (the difference between active and inactive links is illustrated in :ref:`Figure 2 <raster4x5>` and :ref:`3 <raster4x5openclosed>`.
+It returns a 1D numpy array, ``g`` (for gradient), the size of which is the same as the number of active links in the grid (the difference between active and inactive links is illustrated in :ref:`Figure 2 <raster4x5>` and :ref:`3 <raster4x5openclosed>`).
 The sign of each value of ``g`` is positive when the slope runs uphill from a link's *from-node* to its *to-node*, and negative otherwise.

 To calculate the sediment fluxes, we multiply each gradient value by the transport coefficient ``kd``.
 The minus sign simply means that the sediment goes downhill: where the gradient is negative, the flux should be positive, and vice versa.
 Here, we are taking advantage of numpy's ability to perform mathematical operations on entire arrays in a single line of code, rather than having to write out a ``for`` loop.
-Line 60 in our code multiplies ``ks`` by every value of ``g``, and returns the result as a numpy array the same size as ``g``.
+The line ``qs = -kd*g`` in our code multiplies ``ks`` by every value of ``g``, and returns the result as a numpy array the same size as ``g``.

 Calculating net fluxes in and out of cells
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>